Jesper09038/RLFRNDS/README.md

 - switched from sqLite to postgreSQL
 - fixed bugs and did some future proofing
 - Devlog: This update I didn't do anything too special.
 It was mostly futureproofing and backend coding.

+Note: the files have not been updated yet. will happen next update